Residuals & Biosolids

 EPA only regulates the beneficial reuse of biosolids through land application (but not non-sanitary residuals).
 EPA's "Regulations for the Use and Disposal of Sludge" (40 CFR Part 503) set pathogen removal and metals standards for biosolids.
 In some areas, MassDEP's standards are stricter than EPA's, and state regulations and permits also address areas not covered by EPA.

-More information about land application of biosolids and residuals in Massachusetts
+How can I learn more information about land application of biosolids and residuals in Massachusetts?

 MassDEP regulations for the Land Application of Sludge and Septage (310 CMR 32.00) require that treated sludge meet the following conditions: